Why Choose Eco-Friendly Packaging?

 There are multiple standards and requirements around the world in this space, it was tricky to navigate through and select the right product for us.
 Some of these standards say that our PLA pouches and wrapping is not viable for home compost and only for commercial compost.
 Other standards say our material is not compostable at all.
 For want of and lack of a clear picture around all of this, we decided to try it ourselves.

-We have put multiple pouches and many individual bar wrappers in home composts in various locations around New Zealand….. they work!
+We have put multiple of our hemp protein pouches in home composts in various locations around New Zealand….. they work!
 In some cases we have seen the material break down in just weeks, in other cases it has taken a few months.

-We have had amazing feedback and support from the public - from people who buy from us and those who don’t, from those who enjoy the taste of the Hempy Bars and again, those who don’t!
+We have had amazing feedback and support from the public.
 People seem to appreciate the effort and are universally against plastic.
 Myself and our team have had some pretty cool conversations with all types of people on this!

 The Future - Crystal Ball Gazing